 Massachusetts Secretary of Education Patrick Tutwiler said the state cannot fill the gaps left by the federal government’s sudden withdrawal.
 “Massachusetts does not have the resources to replace the oversight, research, technical assistance and support the federal government provides families and school districts,” Tutwiler said.
 “Make no mistake—this action is going to exacerbate longstanding challenges around wealth inequality and make it harder for students to access IEPs, mental health supports, tutoring and so much more.”

-Advocates and organizations that support students with disabilities across the country are expressing similar concerns as the shutdown’s effects spread.
+Across the country, disability advocates and organizations are raising similar concerns as the shutdown’s effects spread.